 It's a well-known fact that when the temperature drops, the fundraising heats up.
-From Giving Tuesday to year-end gifts, the winter months tend to inspire generosity in both spirit and wallet.
+From winter fundraising ideas like Giving Tuesday to year-end gifts, the winter months tend to inspire generosity in both spirit and wallet.

 So, how can you take advantage of the season of giving to keep the giving coming, filling those (literally and metaphorically) dark days from November through February?
 Read on for our list of un-brr-lievably awesome winter fundraising ideas—and that’s snow joke.
 (Sorry, sorry.)
 And, as usual, take a look at our sometimes-cheeky, sometimes-serious fundraising ideas for more inspiration or download our Winter Fundraising Calendar!